 - UNEP Synthesis Reports:

-- U.S. Global Change Research Program (USGCRP) Synthesis and Assessment Reports These products, published in 2008 and 2009, provide a synthesis of the cumulative knowledge on climate to inform U.S. policymakers in their efforts to formulate effective strategies for preventing, mitigating, and adapting to the effects of global change.
+- U.S. Global Change Research Program (USGCRP) Assessment Reports These products provide a synthesis of the cumulative knowledge on climate to inform U.S. policymakers in their efforts to formulate effective strategies for preventing, mitigating, and adapting to the effects of global change.

 - UNECE Task Force on Hemispheric Transport of Air Pollution (TF HTAP) Assessment Report This 2010 report informs the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution, a 1979 international agreement that fosters cooperation on actions to mitigate air pollution emissions.